-One of the most exciting developments and discovery in the investigation of Manuka Honey is that it is made from the flowers of New Zealand’s Manuka trees (Leptospermum scoparium).
+One of the most exciting developments and discoveries in the investigation of Manuka Honey is that it is made from the flowers of New Zealand’s Manuka trees (Leptospermum scoparium).
 It seems to be especially powerful.

 It kills bacteria and doesn’t depend upon hydrogen peroxide activity as well.

 The antibacterial component found in Leptospermum plants is unique.
 For this reason, why there is the Unique Manuka Factor (UMF).
 The test is to assess the UMF levels, reflecting antibacterial strength as distinct from hydrogen peroxide activity.
-After that, two discoveries have clarified on this mysterious “unique Manuka factor.”
+After that, two discoveries have clarified this mysterious “unique Manuka factor.”

 Ultimately, In the laboratory test, UMF-rated Manuka Honey declared that it has several outstanding healing properties:

-The much hype and talk about the properties of Manuka honey is the result of its wide research across the worlds.
+The much hype and talk about the properties of Manuka honey is the result of its wide research across the world.
 Whereas Sidr honey has not been researched to this level.
 Hence the popularity of Sidr is quite less.